 - Background: Prop 71 originally capped personnel to 50 and budget at six percent (6%).
 Legislative fix to personnel, but 6% remains.
-If CIRM's mission grows, is evergreened, and continues successful redeployment of recovered research funds, 6% cap is likely insufficient. - Challenge: How to ensure administrative resources are adequate to meet demand brought about by mission demand and research recoupment? - Ideas: - Allow additional 6% admin on redeployed/royalties/returned funds - Periodic large public meeting to examine portfolio and scientific direction
+If CIRM's mission grows, is evergreened, and continues successful redeployment of recovered research funds, 6% cap is likely insufficient. - Challenge: How to ensure administrative resources are adequate to meet demand brought about by mission demand and research recoupment? - Ideas: - Allow additional 6% admin on redeployed/royalties/returned funds - Scientific conferences allocated to research budget